 Airbags are like any other damage to a vehicle – if it is cheaper to total out the vehicle than to repair it, that’s what an insurance company will do.

-Due to the high price of new airbag components and installation costs, many vehicles with a low actual cash value (ACV) will be considered a total loss if the airbags deploy.
-On the flip side, if the vehicle has a high ACV, the cost of new airbags being installed will not likely cause the vehicle to be declared a total loss.
+Due to the high price of new airbag components and installation costs, many vehicles with a low actual cash value (ACV) will be considered a total loss if the airbags are deployed.
+On the flip side, if the car has a high ACV, the cost of installing new airbags will not likely cause the vehicle to be declared a total loss.

 When is a car considered totaled?